 Neutral and positive items stay on your credit report indefinitely, so if you make good financial decisions, your credit score will improve.
 However, negative items stay on your credit report for up to 7 to 10 years.
 Since these older items drop off after some time, disputing more recent inaccurate and unverifiable negative items will be more beneficial.

-Although each credit report has a different method of presenting their information, they will usually list the following:
+Although each credit report has a different method of presenting their information, they usually list the following:

-- Personal information such as your addresses, employment history, name, and social security number.
+- Personal information such as your addresses, employment history, name, and Social Security number.

 - Your types of accounts, including installment accounts, credit limits, debts, loans, joint accounts, revolving accounts, and any accounts in collections.